zkf1317/cv-benchmark/README.md

 # Computer Vision Benchmark

-Benchmarking the speed of DNN inferring different models in the zoo.
+Benchmarking the speed of DNN inferring different models in the opencv zoo or your own models added to the 'custom_models' directory.

 Result of each model includes the time of its preprocessing, inference and postprocessing stages.

 Data for benchmarking will be downloaded and loaded in [data](./data) based on given config.